 “Of course we want to cure our patients but we don’t want to cause them harm for the rest of their lives, and remember, many of these women have many years to live,” Belinda says.
 “Ultimately, we want to maximise survival and minimise toxicity.”

 The side effects of cancer treatments can be severe.
-Chemotherapy might cause nausea and vomiting, fatigue, hair loss, menopausal symptoms or depression, or more serious problems such as kidney or bladder problems.
+Chemotherapy might cause nausea and vomiting, fatigue, hair loss, menopausal symptoms or depression, or more serious problems.
 Five or more years of anti-oestrogen therapy can ruin sleep, wither a woman’s libido, bring on early menopause, affect fertility and make bones brittle.

 Belinda is part of a drive to find better tests to understand each patient’s breast cancer at an individual genetic level.
 Doctors can use this information to predict how a patient will respond to different treatments, and to estimate the risk of a patient’s breast cancer returning.
 They can then personalise a treatment plan that is most effective for that patient, and if there is only a low risk of the cancer returning, the patient can avoid treatments they won’t benefit from.